briforsaur/gaze-study-project/README.md

 environment with `venv` or `conda` to keep the installed packages separate from your main Python distrobution.

+The code was written and testing using Python 3.11, so it is guaranteed to work with that version but may also work fine with later versions.

 If you only want to work on the pupiltools package, install using `pip` in editable
 mode: